debug - GDB-aware exception handlers + the fail-safe kernel panic

 Header: kernel/include/kernel/debug.h

-Installs graceful fallback handlers for the two CPU debug exceptions.
-When QEMU is running with a GDB stub (-s), these exceptions are typically intercepted at the hardware-emulation layer before they reach the kernel.
-These handlers act as a safety net for the case where no debugger is attached or the exceptions are triggered by kernel code directly.
+Two things live here: the GDB-aware handlers for the debug/breakpoint and fault vectors (INT 1/3 and INT 8/13/14), and the fail-safe kernel panic — the screen Makar drops to when something unrecoverable happens.
+When QEMU runs with a GDB stub (-s), the debug exceptions are typically intercepted at the hardware-emulation layer before they reach the kernel; these handlers are the safety net for when no debugger is attached or the exception is raised by kernel code directly.

 Functions